V4Fire/Client/src/core/component/method/README.md

 ### attachMethodsFromMeta

-Attaches methods to the specified component instance from its tied meta object.
+Attaches methods to the specified component instance from its tied metaobject.

 ### callMethodFromComponent